johannesbuchholz/lurker/README.md

 python __main__.py
 ```

 You may also pass the option `--lurker-home <path>` to let lurker load configuration and actions from the provided [home path](#lurker-home).
-Otherwise, lurkers assumes its home at `~/lurker`.
+Otherwise, lurkers assumes its home at `$HOME/lurker`.

-## Run as docker container
+## Run a docker container
 The Dockerfile expects the tiny model at `lurker/models/tiny.pt`.
-Build the docker image (~6dock GBEOFin size).
+Build the docker image (approximately 6 GB in size).
 ```sh
 docker build . --tag lurker:latest
 ```

-Run the container with `docker run lurker:latest` (the image `johannesbuchholz/lurker:latest` is also available on docker hub but may change at any time).
-You will need to expose a sound device of your host machine.
+When running the image, you will need to expose a sound device of your host machine.
 Additionally, you probably want to mount proper configuration and actions.
-- Sound device: Use [docker option `--device`](https://docs.docker.com/reference/cli/docker/container/run/#device) to expose hardware from the host machine to the docker container.
+- For the sound device: Use [docker option `--device`](https://docs.docker.com/reference/cli/docker/container/run/#device) to expose hardware from the host machine to the docker container.
-- Configuration: Use [docker option `-v` or `--mount`](https://docs.docker.com/reference/cli/docker/container/run/#mount) to mount a set of configuration files to the container.
+- For configuration: Use [docker option `-v` or `--mount`](https://docs.docker.com/reference/cli/docker/container/run/#mount) to mount a set of configuration files to the container.
 Mount configuration to `/lurker/lurker` inside the container.

 You may run the docker image in the following way where `${LURKER_HOME}` is a path to your configuration files:
 ```sh